GlobalTester/org.globaltester.dev/com.hjp.releng/doc/devWorkflow.md

 1. __Feature__
 A Feature describes a new piece of functionality that was not present in the product before.
 It implements the most complete set of ticket status and is the core ticket type for product advancement.
 The author is responsible for the ticket until it reaches ready state.
-This means the author tries to fulfill the [Definition of Ready][DoR], finds a reviewer who promotes the issue to state **Draft** and presents the issue in the upcoming sprint planing in order to get it to state **Ready**.
+This means the author tries to fulfill the [Definition of Ready][DoR] , ensures that it is reviewed and promoted to **Approved**  state and presents the issue in the upcoming sprint planing in order to get it to state **Ready**.
 From there the team is responsible an whoever begins working on the issue assigns it to himself and takes responsibility from that point on until the issue is closed.

 1. __Bug__
 A Bug describes a piece of broken functionality that needs to be fixed.
 It generally also implements the whole set of ticket status but allows for some shortcuts for quick processing.
 Most of the time these issues pop up during sprints and sometimes need immediate care.
-To allow them to be handled immediately (e.g. within the running sprint) they need to pass the initial stages until ready relatively fast.
-Therefore the author of a Bug tries to fulfill the [Definition of Ready][DoR] as soon as possible and may (if the author expects the bug to be of high priority) try to get a prioritization and estimate from the consent of available developers immediately.
+To allow them to be handled immediately (e.g. within the running sprint) they need to pass the initial stages until **Ready** relatively fast.
+Therefore the author of a Bug tries to fulfill the [Definition of Ready][DoR] as soon as possible and may (if the author expects the bug to be of high priority) try to get a prioritization and estimate from the consent of available developers immediately (while skipping other issue states).
 If the Bug is not expected to be of high priority it will be handled similar to a Feature and will be discussed in the upcoming sprint planning meetings.

 1. __Hotfix__
 A Hotfix describes a change that is not large enough to justify a Bug or Feature.
 While implementing other issues we sometimes come across things that can be fixed relatively easy but are not covered by existing issues and don't justify the overhead of creating a new Bug or Feature, e. g. code maintenance.
 The issues can be created either in status **In progress** or in status **Done**.
 They are created by the author who is immediately the assignee and describes his reasoning for that change.
 They should cover only a very small effort and don't generate to much overhead.